UKHO/docs/quality-assurance/web-accessibility.md

 ## WCAG (Web Content Accessibility Guidelines)

-The Web Content Accessibility Guidelines (known as WCAG 2.1) are an internationally recognised set of recommendations for improving web accessibility.
+The Web Content Accessibility Guidelines (known as WCAG 2.1) are an internationally recognised set of recommendations for improving accessibility.

 WCAG 2.1 is based on 4 design principles: